RexOrCine/AXIOM-Project/README.md

 <br />
 <br />

-Prepare Footage for Finishing<br />
+Prepare footage for finishing<br />
 * An EDL/XML file of a complete edit contains the list of clips we need for finishing, import EDL/XML and link the clips to the raw footage (big win if we find a way to do this automatically)
 * Apply color grading nodes to the raw footage (White-balance, Exposure correction, Tonal Curves, etc.)
 * Export required clips as *.DPX or *.EXR image sequence (with full bitdepth) for finishing suite.